git-pull/tao-of-tmux/manuscript/09-status-bar.md

 [conky](https://github.com/brndnmtthws/conky), and [powerline](#powerline).

 For this example, we'll use `tmux-mem-cpu-load`.
-This works on Unix-like systems like FreeBSD, Linux distributions as well as macOS.
+This works on Unix-like systems like FreeBSD, Linux distributions, and macOS.

-It requires installing [CMake](https://cmake.org) and `git` through your package manager.
+To build from source, you must have [CMake](https://cmake.org) and `git`, which are available through your package manager.
 You must have a C++ compiler.
 On macOS, install Xcode CLI Utilities.
+You can do this by going to *Applications -> Utilities*, launching *Terminal.app* and typing `$ xcode-select --install`. macOS can use [Homebrew](https://brew.sh/) to install the CMake and git package.
-You can do this by going to Applications -> Utilities, launching Terminal.app and typing `$ xcode-select --install`. macOS can use [Homebrew](https://brew.sh/) to install the CMake and git package.
 Linux distributions allow installing CMake, clang and git via package manager.

-Before this step,  you can `cd` into any directory you're ok keep code in.
+Before this step, you can `cd` into any directory you're ok keeping code in.

 {language=shell, line-numbers=off}
     $ git clone https://github.com/thewtex/tmux-mem-cpu-load.git